Roy-lab/graph-representation-learning/README.md

 We benchmarked three different node embedding algorithms and spectral clustering methods on (diffused/undiffused) RoadMap project 55 cell lines and on synthetic benchmark graphs.
 The following are data pipelines for pre-processing and post-processing.
 Diffused networks are based on the Hi-C genomic analysis technique to learn the score for each protein and transfer them to edge weights.

 ## Pre-processing graph data
 Below, we describe the usage of each script to the generate corresponding adjacency matrix, edge list, node IDs/names, etc.

+For biological networks, the following script can be found in `./Scripts/Biological_Networks/`

 - `Adj_Matrix_Noweight.py` \
     This file takes a filtered non-weighted graph in edgelist format and transforms it into an adjacency matrix format.
 The Output file can be used by the spectral clustering algorithm.